SEEM-KFUPM/SeisReconNO/README.md

 After the FNO layer, two more U-FNO layers are added.
 They are similar to the FNO, but a U-net is added to the model in the spatial domian representation.
 In general, the functionality of the U-net is downsampling the data by passing through successive convolutional layers and pooling or strided convolutions to reduce spatial dimensions, extract representation in a latent space and after upsampling the data.
 This addition of U-Net-like convolutional layers increases the extraction features.
 Among the hyperparameters that we used are a dropuout system, a kernel size of 3, Leaky ReLU was used as activation function.
 The  architecture used was thre downsampling convolutional layers and upsampling convolutional layers.

-At the end of the model, the original dimensions are restored by removing the extra padding using slicing
+Then a Dense connection layer is applied and at the end of the model, the original dimensions are restored by removing the extra padding using slicing.

 ![Training model workflow](figs/UFNO_architecture.png)